Zellaco/zephyrblog_root/README.md

-# zephyrblog_root
+# Zellaco Zephyr blog examples base
-Root project for zephyr blog examples.
+This project contains the base configuration for Zellaco Zephyr blog examples.
+For further documentation see the blogs at https://www.zellaco.se/explore